na-na-hi/renget/archive/iftod.md

 ===================================

-\>Be Tigrex out hunting some Popo.
+%darkgreen%\>Be Tigrex out hunting some Popo.
 \>Spot one of those humans out fighting a Giadrome.
 \>One of the ones with the long poking stick and the big blocking slab.
 \>Absolutely pitiful.
 The Drome keeps running away and the little ones pick away at the human as they slowly waddle after it.
 \>Must be a cub being taught to hunt.
 \>Actually it's parents aren't around, maybe you could teach it.
-\>Humans are small and weak, but still manage to be dangerous, raising one might give you an advantage down the line.
+\>Humans are small and weak, but still manage to be dangerous, raising one might give you an advantage down the line.%%

-\>Finish your hunting (you don't want to leave a human, even a cub, alone with your kits yet), and return to grab them.
+%darkgreen%\>Finish your hunting (you don't want to leave a human, even a cub, alone with your kits yet), and return to grab them.
 \>Still fighting the Drome, still waddling pathetically.
 \>Grab them and haul them back to the nest.
 \>It panics enough to drop it's stick and slab, guess you'll have to go back for it.